topo-gps/ios-manual/en/waypoints/searching_waypoints.rst

 Filtering on icon
 -----------------
-To filter the waypoints on location, tap the filter button to enable the filter.
+To filter the waypoints on icon, tap the filter button to enable the filter.
 Then tap the filter description to modify the current filter.
 Then in the bottom of the filter edit screen, enable filtering on icon:

 .. figure:: ../_static/waypoint-search5.png